-And in summer 2021 we’re launching an EV car club, plus eCargo bike hire, as part of an eHUBS pilot.
+And in autumn 2021 we’re launching an EV car club, plus eCargo bike hire, as part of an eHUBS pilot.
 We’re also planning to trial community charger hubs in areas where charging at home is difficult or where there’s demand for electric van charging.
 If these goes well, we’ll roll them out across Greater Manchester to make sure more people can go electric.

 60 rapid chargers for taxi and private hire use only